2. Mandatory information to be provided pursuant to the EU General Data Protection Regulation (GDPR)

 The legal bases for this is Art.
 6 (1)(b) of the GDPR, insofar as you use the function in our App to check in with our partner, and Art.
 6 (1)(c) and Art.
 6 (1)(d) of the GDPR for our partners.

 In accordance with the statutory requirements, the check-in data will be erased after one month following their collection.

-Subject to your consent, Ecolog Deutschland GmbH may use your email address to send you a newsletter by email, up to a maximum of four times per year, in order to inform you about our Ecocare services in the area of COVID-19 testing, vaccination against COVID-19 and other associated services.
+Subject to your consent, Ecolog Deutschland GmbH may use your email address to send you newsletter by email, in order to inform you about our Ecocare services in the area of COVID-19 testing, vaccination against COVID-19 and other services and/or products of Ecolog group companies.
 In each newsletter, you will have the possibility to deregister and withdraw your consent.
 You can also withdraw your consent to receipt of the newsletter at any time by sending an email to: firstname.lastname@example.org.

 The legal basis for the processing consists of your consent (Art.
 6 (1)(a) of the GDPR) and our legitimate interests (Art.
 6 (1)(f) of the GDPR), in conjunction with section 7 (3) of the German Act Against Unfair Competition (Gesetz gegen den unlauteren Wettbewerb, UWG), where applicable.

 If you direct enquiries to us by email or using a service hotline number, we will process the information you have provided in your enquiry in order to process it.

 Our legitimate interest, according to Art.
 6 (1)(f) of the GDPR, in providing you with the “enquiry” service described above constitutes the legal basis for the processing.
 If your enquiry relates to the formation or execution of a contract, there is an additional legal basis for the processing under Art.
 6 (1)(b) of the GDPR.